 - The implications of such high overhead systems go little covered in IT media.

-Economics gave us the useful term of “externality.”
-When an entity engages in a behavior that places costs on other entities for which it does not compensate them, this is referred to as a negative externality.
-The ERP craze has been primarily an exercise in the perpetuation of a negative externality on the part of ERP vendors and ERP implementation companies on ERP buyers, and given the evidence of poor ERP functionality and costs, it is amazing that it has gone on for this long.
+Economics gave us the useful term “externality.”
+When an entity engages in a behaviour that places costs on other entities for which it does not compensate them, this is referred to as a negative externality.
+The ERP craze has been primarily an exercise in the perpetuation of a negative externality on the part of ERP vendors and ERP implementation companies on ERP buyers.
+Given the evidence of poor ERP functionality and costs, it is incredible that it has gone on for this long.
 It is the greatest misallocation of resources in the still relatively young enterprise software industry.

 The Results of Research into ERP Systems

-My analysis of the research into ERP systems tells a very interesting story about how software is purchased.
-I have explained the issue of ERP systems to a number of people—from executives to technical resources, to laypeople.
-A very effective analogy to use with people not familiar with ERP is to think of ERP as an octopus.
+My analysis of the research into ERP systems tells a fascinating story about how software is purchased.
+I have explained the issue of ERP systems to several people—from executives to technical resources, to laypeople.
+A beneficial analogy to use with people not familiar with ERP is to think of ERP as an octopus.
 ERP systems began as one thing, and now they are an unruly and expensive octopus, which connects throughout the enterprise but mostly in unproductive ways.
 The following quotation brings up an interesting point that more companies should consider.

 “Over the last two decades, companies have plowed many billions of dollars into enterprise resource planning (ERP) systems and the hardware required to run them.
 But what, in the long run, will be the legacy of ERP?
 Will it be viewed as it has been promoted by its marketers: as a milestone in business automation that allowed companies to integrate their previously fragmented information systems and simplify their data flows?
 Or will it be viewed as a stopgap that largely backfired by tangling companies in even more systems complexity and even higher IT costs?” — Nicolas Carr